-Digitising artworks is becoming increasingly important, for online visibility, documentation and archives.
+Digitising artworks is becoming increasingly important for artists, for online visibility, documentation and for archiving.
 Especially for museums and galleries, to aid distribution and meet contemporary cultural developments.

 All artwork deserves to be shown at its very best, to as wide an audience as possible.
 High quality images in printed catalogs, brochures or on websites increase opportunities for exposure, which is good for the artist, good for the gallery or venue and good for audiences who may otherwise not get to see it.
 Good photography is vital – it is as important as using the right materials, so is one of the best investments any artist can make.

 - your artworks captured in true colours, showing all the texture, fine detail and subtle nuances of your creativity

 - an accurate record to keep or display long after the original has sold, reaching an ever wider audience

 - gaining more exposure, opening up new opportunities

 Showcasing your best work helps increase your profile and gain more sales.
 Good artwork needs good photography.
 To maintain an accurate record, enhance reputation and increase new opportunities.
 Limited Edition fine art prints or cards can be offered for example, adding to revenue generation.

 the most treasured artworks, objects and artefacts from your collections could be enjoyed by more visitors than ever before by displaying good quality images on your website.
 From the smallest fossils to life-size objects, paintings or sketch books to jewellery or other artefacts each can be captured to show the true textures and surfaces with skilful use of lighting.